-Right around the time that the Wormley’s were getting out of the business, Albert Robinson and his wife, Margaret Tull Robinson, built and opened The Hotel Robinson in 1897 in California.
-It was one of the first business of any kind, in San Diego, to be owned and operated by an African-American.
+Around the time that the Wormleys were exiting the hotel business, Albert Robinson and his wife, Margaret Tull Robinson, built and opened The Hotel Robinson in 1897.
+It was one of the first businesses of any kind, in San Diego, to be owned and operated by an African-American.
 That property, since renamed the Julian Hotel, is open today making it the oldest continuously operated hotel in Southern California.

-Black businesses maybe drying up on Martha’s Vineyard, but there are a few proprietors still holding out on the once popular African-American holiday destination.
 The Oak Bluffs Inn was purchased by its third and current proprietors, Rhonda and Erik Albert in 1998.
 Since then, Spike Lee has stayed there and legendary jazz musician Wynton Marsalis gave an impromptu concert in the living room.
 The inn is also within walking distance of the African American Heritage Trail.

 The “majestic Victorian home” was built In 1870 before being turned into an inn over a hundred years later.
 The Oak Bluffs Inn has nine uniquely decorated rooms and a penthouse.
 All guests receive owner Erik’s famous breakfast of “Mighty Leaf Tea, gourmet coffee, orange juice, cereal, soy milk, bagels and croissants, fresh fruit, organic yogurt, hard-boiled eggs and one of Erik’s signature baked dishes!”